CSC-285-Fall-2017/How-To-Enroll/README.md

 8. Select "File," and then "Settings."
 9. In the window that appears, select "Version Control" and then "Git" on the left sidebar.
 10. At the top of the window, you will see a field named "Path to Git executable."
 Paste the line you copied earlier there, and at the end of it, add "\git.exe" so the final line looks something like: C:\Users[YOUR_USERNAME]\AppData\Local\GitHub\PortableGit_[RANDOM_LETTERS_AND_NUMBERS]\cmd\git.exe
 11. Click "Test."
 It should say everything was successful!
-If not, let us know.
+If not, let me know.
 12. Click "Apply" and then "OK" in the bottom right hand corner of the window.